Skip to content

 ICC profiles degrade in accuracy over time as print heads wear, ink formulations change between batches, and environmental conditions shift.
 Re-profile your system every 3–6 months or whenever you change ink suppliers, replace a print head, or notice color drift in your output.

-RIP Software Settings
+What RIP Software Settings Affect Color Output?

 • Color density adjustments